wcrowe20/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/david-lu/README.md

 an A/B poll asking for help deciding.
 Within a few days, a handful of thoughtful, informed comments appear on his poll.
-He taps into the commenters' profiles and sees that they are camera experts who don't mind sharing their experiences with newcomers.
-He follows them for future reference.
-And adds the Nikon to his target.com wishlist.
+He taps into the commenters' profiles and sees that they are camera experts who don't mind sharing their expertise.
+He follows them for future reference, and adds the Nikon to his target.com wishlist.